SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 in each implant to reﬂect a (relatively) lower-tech setting.
 There is no additional cost to include a Special Ability in cybernetic implants, beyond the normal charge for gaining that Special Ability.
-Special Abilities in cybernetic implants can have Enhancements and Limitations as per the rules in the “Character Options” chapter.
+Special Abilities in cybernetic implants can have Enhancements and Limitations as per the rules in the "Character Options" chapter.
 Gamemasters may require Special Abilities such as Skill Bonus to be restricted to specializations of the boosted skill that reﬂect what a character could do with just the limb or organ in question.